Lega (political party): Political communication

-Since 2014, the political communication and propaganda of Salvini and the League have been entrusted to an external communication company, the "Sistema Intranet snc" of Luca Morisi and Andrea Paganella.
-This company uses a software known as "the Beast" which, through a series of algorithms (based on monitoring the sentiments of the network), according to many commentators, has contributed to Matteo Salvini's success on social networks.
+Since 2014, the political communication and propaganda of Salvini and the League have been entrusted to an external communication company, named Sistema Intranet, owned by Luca Morisi and Andrea Paganella.
+This company has used a software known as "the Beast" which, through a series of algorithms (based on monitoring the sentiments of the network), according to many commentators, has contributed to Salvini's success on social networks.
 According to the various reconstructions it would be through this software that political messages, slogans, successful hashtags and scenes from Salvini's daily life would be selected.
-The communication strategy of the Beast was analysed in a study by the Department of Political Sciences of the University of Padua, which states that Salvini "opened the page in 2010 ... with a strategy that is still considered effective today ... able to be in tune with the prevailing moods of a substantial part of users on the network".
-Morisi's ability consists in "positioning himself on the right and majority side of public opinion" and being « able to analyse in real time the orientation of comments and reactions to a post and suggesting which topics to focus on in the next post ».
-Morisi also invented the nickname "The Captain", with which Salvini is called by his supporters.

-On 23 September 2021 Morisi resigned as spin doctor of the League's political communication for "personal and family problems".
-Four days later Morisi was investigated following an accusation of cocaine transfer by two Romanian boys, a case for which the Public Prosecutor's Office of Verona requested archiving on 30 November.
+The communication strategy of the Beast was analysed in a study by the Department of Political Sciences of the University of Padua, according to which Salvini "opened the page in 2010 ... with a strategy that is still considered effective today ... able to be in tune with the prevailing moods of a substantial part of users on the network".
+Morisi's ability consists in "positioning himself on the right and majority side of public opinion" and being "able to analyse in real time the orientation of comments and reactions to a post and suggesting which topics to focus on in the next post".
+Morisi also invented the nickname "the Captain", with which Salvini is called by his supporters.
+In September 2021 Morisi resigned for "personal and family problems" and, right after, he was investigated following an accusation of cocaine transfer by two Romanian boys, a case that was archived in November.
+Also Paganella is no longer involved since he was elected senator in the 2022 general election.

 Regional and local government

-The League participates in 15 out of 21 sub-national governments (Italy has 20 regions, one of which, Trentino-Alto Adige/Südtirol, is composed of two autonomous provinces with dinstict autonony and a seat each in the Conference of Regions and Autonomous Provinces: Trentino and South Tyrol).
+The League participates in 14 out of 21 sub-national governments (Italy has 20 regions, one of which, Trentino-Alto Adige/Südtirol, is composed of two autonomous provinces with dinstict autonony and a seat each in the Conference of Regions and Autonomous Provinces: Trentino and South Tyrol).
 The following is a list of the most relevant local institutions led by party members.